Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Related Work in Neurodegeneration Modeling

 \documentclass[main.tex]{subfiles} To deal with the uncertainty of the time-line of neurodegenerative pathologies, the concept of time-reparameterization of imaging-derived features has been used in several works.
 The underlying principle consists in estimating an absolute time-scale of disease progression by temporally re-aligning data from different subjects.
 For instance, in \cite{ref_young} the time-evolution was approximated as a sequence of events which need to be re-ordered for each patient.
-This approach thus considers the evolution of neurodegenerative diseases as a collection of transitions between different clinical stages.
+This approach thus considers the evolution of neurodegenerative diseases as a collection of transitions between discrete stages.
 This hypothesis is however limiting, as it doesn't reflect the continuity of changes affecting the brain along the course of the pathology.

 To address this limitation, we rely on a continuous parameterization of the time-axis as in \cite{ref_lorenzi,ref_donohue}.
 In particular, individuals' observations are time-realigned on a common temporal scale via a time-warping function.
-Using a set of relevant scalar biomarkers, these approaches allow to learn a time-scale describing the pathology evolution, and to estimate a time-line markedly correlated with the decline of cognitive abilities.
+Using a set of relevant scalar biomarkers, this kind of approach allows to learn a time-scale describing the pathology evolution, and to estimate a data-driven time-line markedly correlated with the decline of cognitive abilities.
 Similarly, in \cite{ref_bilgel} a disease progression score was estimated using biomarkers from molecular imaging.
 These methods are however based on the analysis of low-dimensional measures, such as collections of clinical variables.
-Therefore, they do not allow to scale to the high dimension of medical images.
+Therefore, they do not allow to scale to the high dimension of multi-modal medical images.
 Our work tackles this shortcoming thanks to a scalable inference scheme based on stochastic variational inference.